 I became really obsessed with homemade gifts last year, at first, it was simply a money-saving endeavor.
 But as I started crafting different gifts with the kids I realized the time spent together making handcrafted gifts was just as special as the gifts themselves.

 This fun gift idea that is a perfect family craft that will entertain the kids on a snowy afternoon and give you’re a head start on holiday gifts.
-I think Gingerbread Cookie Mix in a Jar is great gift idea that is just as fun to give as to receive.
+I think Gingerbread Cookie Mix in a Jar is a great gift idea that is just as fun to give as to receive.

 - 3 1/2 cups all-purpose flour, divided